metaphacts/semopenalex/README.md

 - Python's package management tool `pip`

 Linux Server/OS:
-- disk storage space of at least 7TB (to store temporary openalex data dumps)
+- disk storage space of at least 4TB
-- vCPU with at least 8 threads
+- vCPU 16
-- RAM of at least 128GB
+- RAM of at least 256GB

 GraphDB:
 - 10.0.0 (or later)